bruno-garcia/cloudflare-dynamic-dns/README.md

 `dotnet publish -c release -r linux-arm -o publish/`

-TODO: Update: 68M untrimmed and JSON is unhappy with reflection while trimming A ~13Mb file is created at: `publish/`.
+A ~10Mb file is created at: `publish/`.
 Copy it to the Pi:

 `scp publish/CloudflareDynamicDns pi@pi.host:~/`